maximgeller/projects/web-app-flask/tutorial.md

 </html>
 ```

 This HTML is pretty much boilerplate with some exceptions.
 You probably noticed a key difference in that there are curly brackets all over the place on it.
 We use them to pass messages from the Python file into the HTML.
-The rest is just syntax really.
+The rest is just syntax.
 Right now, the template links to all the different URLs for your different pages and also to display all the content that you will insert in your other HTML files.
 This template will act as a header for all of your pages in the web app.
 Here's a good reference that dives into this [a bit further.](https://www.techiediaries.com/flask-tutorial-templates/)

 The other two things we need to do is create HTML pages for your landing page and calendar and link them all together in `main.py`.
 In your templates folder, create two new files called `home.html` and `cal.html`.
 Fill it with your own boilerplate code or use this one here.
 The only requirement is that it extends the template as you're about to see.